 GHB is a depressant drug, which means it slows down the messages to and from the brain.
 It was originally developed as a general anaesthetic, and makes people who use it drowsy.

-GHB is known as a date rape drug because it’s easily camouflaged in drinks (drink spiking).
+GHB is known as a date rape drug because it can be camouflaged in opaque strongly flavoured drinks (drink spiking) such as cocktails.

 Find out about so called party drugs and where to find help and support.